The Best Chairs for People with Multiple Sclerosis (MS)

 Extra Backrest Angles & Tilt-in-Space

-Adjustable positioning is also imperative to finding the right seat for someone with MS. The slightest discomfort can cause the individual a lot of pain, so investing in a chair that has the ability to reposition is key to keeping them as comfortable as possible.
+Adjustable positioning is also imperative to finding the right chairs for people with Multiple Sclerosis.
+The slightest discomfort can cause the individual a lot of pain, so investing in a chair that has the ability to reposition is key to keeping them as comfortable as possible.

-If the individual is still standing, and doesn’t struggle too much with mobility, then a rise and recline chair with tilt-in-space and an adjustable backrest will The Chatsworth is always a popular model for qualities like this, and we can have it made to measure to suit the user’s body shape and needs entirely.
+If the individual is still standing and doesn’t struggle too much with mobility, then a rise and recline chair with tilt-in-space and an adjustable backrest will be the best fit.
+The Copgrove is always a popular model for qualities like this, and we can have it made to measure to suit the user’s body shape and needs entirely.

 For individuals with more severe MS who sometimes suffer bouts of incontinence, we would suggest having some sort of waterproof cushion cover and materials on the chair.

 These are just a few things to look for in chairs for people with Multiple Sclerosis, but it is such a vast and varying condition, we would highly recommend having a seating assessment done prior to making any purchases whatsoever.
 Not two people with MS will have the exact same body shape, ability level, and postural presentations, so seating should be specified on a case-by-case basis.